craftercms/docs/source/developers/projects/craftercms/index.rst

 Crafter CMS
 ###########

-This project is the parent project that builds everything and prepares a deployable archive and a developer's environment.
+This project is the parent project that builds everything and prepares a deployable binary and a developer's environment.

 ***********
 Source Code